SaulDiazInfante/VaccineStockManagementWithMDPs.jl/docs/src/api_01.md

 ```

 Then we estimate the cost due to the vaccine stock management and
-deploy of the underlying vaccination campaing by
+deploy of the underlying vaccination campaign by

 ```math
     \begin{aligned}